Best travel eSIM for Norway in 2026

 Is there 5G coverage for eSIMs in Norway?

 5G depends on the Norwegian network the eSIM rides and whether the plan includes it.
 Telia reported 99% 5G population coverage, with Telenor and Ice also building out, and the densest reach sits around Oslo, Bergen and Trondheim while the mountains and the far north stay patchier.
-Simscanner does not yet publish a verified per-brand 5G figure for Norway; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Norway in the speed section.

 How do I activate an eSIM before arriving in Norway?